adamghaida/adamghaida/README.md

 <h2 align="center">🚀 About Me</h2>

- Growing up in the mountains of Lebanon taught me a lot about what it means to be happy.
+ Growing up in the mountains of Lebanon taught me a lot about what it means to work hard.
 Surrounded by nature's calm and beauty, I found myself drawn to the quiet, introspective moments where I could explore my curiosity.
-With limited access to entertainment, I turned to computers, and that’s where I discovered coding.
+At a very young age, I turned to computers, and that’s where I discovered coding.
 What started as a simple fascination quickly grew into a deep passion for computer science.
 The problem-solving, logic, and creativity involved in coding captured my imagination.
 The mountains gave me the space to dive into this world, and it was there that I realized the endless possibilities that technology offers.

 <h3 align="center">Git Stats</h3>